Skip to main content

 b_56I0157

 Working at sea comes with great opportunities as well as special challenges.
 As a professional group, seafarers run a risk of occupational injuries, lifestyle diseases, and mental illness, and their everyday habits have a pivotal role in curbing these occupation-related hazards.
-In our current winter theme, we highlight how good (and bad) habits come into being as well as how they can be changed.
+In our current theme, we highlight how good (and bad) habits come into being as well as how they can be changed.

 Without motivation, kicking old habits and adopting new ones can be extremely difficult.
 This is why we want to provide a motivational road map for getting you where you want to be.